Defending the Supply Chain: Why the DDS Protocol is Critical in Industrial and Software Systems

 A vulnerability in the standard’s specifications

 Like any other engineering product, DDS also has vulnerabilities in its code base and ecosystem (for example, development tools, cloud back-ends, Docker images, and integration libraries).
 One peculiar finding is an amplification vulnerability (CVE-2021-38487, CVE-2021-38429) that lets a malicious actor trigger network-flooding attacks by spoofing a single DDS discovery packet.
 When compromised, this leads to service malfunction and breaking real-time properties of communication.
-Interestingly, this amplification vulnerability is evident just by reading the DDS standard specifications, which do not mandate proper cheques that would avoid the corner cases that an attacker could exploit.
+Interestingly, this amplification vulnerability is evident just by reading the DDS standard specifications, which do not mandate proper checks that would avoid the corner cases that an attacker could exploit.
 We verified that the same exploit works unmodified against multiple products, confirming that it's not just an implementation-specific issue.

 DDS development environment exposed to the internet